 TRANSFER CREDIT POLICY

 Transfer credit is normally awarded for all college work earned through any college or university approved by its regional accrediting association, provided the courses presented reasonably parallel the curriculum of Georgia Southwestern State University.
 When a transfer student is fully accepted to GSW, the Office of Undergraduate Admission sends the student's folder to the Registrar's Office for evaluation.
-Transcripts are evaluated in the order in which they are received.
-Once an evaluation is completed, a copy is mailed to the student.
-The Registrar's Office evaluates Areas A-D with Area F and the major classes evaluated by the school/college of the degree program.
+Transcripts are evaluated in the order in they are received.
+Once an evaluation is completed, a copy is mailed to the student and the advisor.
+The Registrar's Office evaluates Areas A-D with Area F and the Major classes are evaluated by the school/college of the degree program.
 The following stipulations on the transfer of credit are upheld:

-- All credit earned in 1000 and 2000 level courses used to satisfy Core Curriculum requirements at a University System of Georgia institution will be accepted, except for Area A courses, which require minimum grades of C, and those core courses for which a minimum grade of C is required to meet major requirements.
+- All credit earned in 1000 and 2000 level courses used to satisfy Core Curriculum requirements will be accepted, except for English 1101 and English 1102, which require minimum grades of C.

 - Credit earned in upper level undergraduate courses requires a minimum grade of C.

 A student transferring to GSW with a transferable Associate of Arts or Associate of Science degree from a college or university within the University System of Georgia will have met the GSW core requirements as long as the student does not change majors.
-Core courses required by GSW but not by the student's previous institution may have to be taken to prepare the student for upper division course work.
-However, the student will not be required to complete more than the total number of semester credit hours required for the degree program, excluding physical education and orientation, to earn the degree.
-Students in this category who change majors may have additional core courses to complete, particularly in Core Areas A, D and F.
+Core courses required by GSW but not by the student's previous institution might have to be taken to prepare the student for upper division course work.
+However, the student will not be required to complete more than a total of 120 semester credit hours, excluding physical education and orientation, to earn the degree.
+Students in this category who change majors may have additional core courses to complete, particularly in Core Areas D and F.